drhdev/mdosnapshots/README.md

 # mdosnapshots

-# DoSnapshots

 ![License](https://img.shields.io/badge/license-GPL%20v3-blue.svg)
 ![Python Version](https://img.shields.io/badge/python-3.6%2B-blue.svg)

-DoSnapshots is a versatile Python script designed to manage snapshots for multiple DigitalOcean droplets.
+mdosnapshots is a versatile Python script designed to manage snapshots for multiple DigitalOcean droplets.
 It automates the creation, retention, and deletion of snapshots, ensuring your droplets are backed up efficiently and systematically.
-By leveraging individual YAML configuration files for each droplet, DoSnapshots offers flexibility and scalability, making it an essential tool for developers and system administrators managing multiple DigitalOcean droplets.
+By leveraging individual YAML configuration files for each droplet, mdosnapshots offers flexibility and scalability, making it an essential tool for developers and system administrators managing multiple DigitalOcean droplets.

 ## Table of Contents